UST Training Online

 Conozca las operaciones del UST que cumplen los requisitos de la EPA para las instala

 Understand how to safely respond to emergency situations involving USTs in Alaska.

-Learn how to respond to underground storage tank emergencies in North Carolina.
+Learn how to efficiently respond to emergency UST situations in Hawaii.

 If you own or operate an underground storage tank, you have certain responsibilities, including mandatory training.
 UST operator training is intended for workers and employers who work at storage tank sites.
 The training for UST operators is divided into three classes:

 Each class must be trained to comply with their responsibilities so that they know how to eliminate any possibility of leaking storage tank systems.

 Underground Storage Tank training teaches you how to properly install the storage tank system and keep it secure from spills, overfills, and corrosion.
 Additionally, you’ll learn about your responsibilities for recordkeeping and reporting leaks.
 Finally, you’ll learn about following regulatory rules during the installation of new tanks and the closure of existing ones.